joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6934535/2026/01/01/texas-tech-portal-playoff-orange-bowl/

 **How Indiana dismantled Alabama in Rose Bowl rout that was never in doubt**\
-`Heisman winner Fernando Mendoza and No. 1 Indiana dominated Alabama 38-3 to win a College Football Playoff semifinal at the Rose Bowl.`\
+`Heisman winner Fernando Mendoza and No. 1 Indiana dominated Alabama 38-3 to win a College Football Playoff quarterfinal at the Rose Bowl.`\
 https://nytimes.com/athletic/6934348/2026/01/01/indiana-alabama-score-rose-bowl-cfp/

 **College Football Playoff 2025 projections: Indiana is now the national title favorite**\